epw/consensus/consensus.md

 \Begin{Player}

 Sometimes, when the Consensus is particularly pushed against, a Mage needs to learn a lesson, reality breaks around them.
-This can take a number of different forms, pervasive hallucinations that only the mage can see, an entire fantasy world overlaying the real world, making the mage think they’ve been transported elsewhere while in reality they wreak havoc on their world, or a pocket dimension, actually transporting them elsewhere for a time out from reality.
+This can take a number of different forms.

+-  Pervasive hallucinations that only the mage can see
+-  An entire fantasy world overlaying the real world, making the mage think they’ve been transported elsewhere while in reality they wreak havoc on their world
+-  Or a pocket dimension, actually transporting them out from reality for a time.

 You may have read the section on Rending Magic and wondered how the world survives with that much power in someone’s hand.
 Why hasn’t a Mage blotted out the sun, or cracked the tectonic plates of the Earth?
 Well, when they try, Reality tends to Break around them.
 They may very well go on living in a pocket dimension where they did blot out the sun.
 Or a fantasy world with a tectonic rift across the city may overlay the actual world for them.

 These take a few different forms, but regardless of form, they are the Consensus’ way of protecting itself.
 This is why, even though Rending Magic can theoretically do anything, you don’t hear about mages blotting out the sun (for more than a short eclipse).
 If a mage is lucky enough to get out of one, they are usually humbled and have learned to be more in tune with the Consensus, or at least have learned to be more careful with the magic they do.

-From the outside, Reality Breaks are the kind of things that most people don’t see, or won’t see.
+From the outside, Reality Breaks are the kind of things that most people can't see, don't see, or won't see.
 Pervasive hallucinations are things that only the affected Mage can see, and many people are practiced at ignoring someone they think is seeing things.
 An overlayed fantasy world is similar, in that it only exists for the affected Mage (and perhaps other Mages that know how to look for it).
 Pocket dimensions, from the outside, may just look like the person disappearing, and any onlookers having their memory of the past few seconds wiped.
 For a practiced eye, a Mage may be able to find the pinprick hole in reality that caused the Break, and follow it through to attempt a rescue.

 When you fall into a Reality break, you choose a trait of your paradigm (whether the title, the Aligned, or an Opposed) to be explored by the break, and the MC describes it as they would other new scenes.
 You also work with the MC to write a move that, when triggered, brings your mage back closer to reality.